Christina5P/SustainLuxe/README.md

 ### [Marketing research](#marketing-research)

-I started to make research to update from this market and to investigate the footprint and Carbon effect of shopping behaviors.
+I started to make research to update me of this market and to investigate the footprint and Carbon effect of shopping behaviors.
 [You can read more of my SEO and Marketing research here](seo_marketing_research.md)

 I also made a SEO research to get strong SEO words to use for high ranking in Google.
-Read more about SEO here.
+Read more about SEO here(#seo_marketing_research.md)

 ### [Media](#media)
 * https://stocksnap.io/